-Anyone who uses a Mac every day knows that while most of the time never run into problems, occasionally, something happens that means you need to get under the hood and investigate.
-There are a number of different ways of doing that.
+Anyone who uses a Mac every day knows that while most of the time they never run into problems, occasionally, something happens that means you need to get under the hood and investigate.
+There are a number of different ways to do that.
 In recent years, recovery mode has become the most common.
-However, it has limitations, so some Mac users who have been using Mac for a decade or more, prefer the single-user mode.
+However, it has limitations, so some Mac users who have been using Mac for a decade or more prefer the single-user mode.

 In this article, we’ll explain what single-user mode is, how to boot in it, and what else you can do to fix problems on your Mac.